As a project or operations manager, one concern you may have is how to make a work schedule that fairly distributes a team workload.

 Example: Scheduling a reliable food service specialist to operate the cash register, serve customers, and stock supplies during lunchtime in a city’s business district.

-To minimize this, you can aim to involve the employees in creating work schedules as much as you find suitable.
+If you’re wondering how to build a fair work schedule, the answer may be flexibility.
+In other words, involve the employees in creating office schedules as much as you find suitable.

-With an availability chart, all employees need to do is mark the days when they are available to work during a certain week.
-Later on, you’ll use this data to create feasible work schedules.
+In line with this tip, you can also create an availability chart.
+With an availability chart, all employees need to do is mark the days when they’re available to work during a certain week.
+Later on, you’ll use this data to create feasible shift rosters.

 Sometimes, despite all the efforts the team has made with the availability chart, you’ll still need to schedule someone outside their availability times.